 Our bookings activity from China tends to be more variable than in other geographic regions, as the China pulp and paper industry historically has experienced, and in the future may experience, periods of significant capacity expansion to meet demand followed by a period of stagnant activity while overcapacity is absorbed.
 These cycles result in periods of significant bookings activity for our capital products and increased revenues followed by a significant decrease in bookings or potential delays in shipments and order placements by our customers as they attempt to balance supply and demand.
 As a consequence, our bookings and revenues in China tend to be uneven and difficult to predict.
-Paper companies in China are scheduled to bring online significant capacity additions in 2012; however, this capacity growth has been uneven and the larger paper producers have delayed, and may in the future delay, additional new capacity start-ups in reaction to softer market conditions.
+Paper companies in China are scheduled to bring online significant capacity start-ups in reaction to softer market conditions.
 In general, as significant capacity additions come online and the economic growth rate slows, paper producers have often deferred and could in the future defer further investments or the delivery of previously-ordered equipment until the market absorbs the new production.
 This could negatively affect our bookings and revenues in China.